Website Usage; Information Collection

 - A physical or electronic signature of the owner of the exclusive right that is allegedly infringed, or that of the person authorized to act on behalf of the owner.

-Working America’s designated Copyright Agent to receive notifications of claimed infringement is: Liz Towne at [email protected] You acknowledge that if you fail to comply with all of the above requirements, your DMCA notice may not be valid.
+Working America’s designated Copyright Agent to receive notifications of claimed infringement is: Tony Cheng at [email protected].
+You acknowledge that if you fail to comply with all of the above requirements, your DMCA notice may not be valid.

 For clarity, only DMCA notices should go to the Copyright Agent.
 Please use the Contact Us form for any other feedback, comments, requests for technical support, or other communications with Working America.